-Additionally, the RSTA shall set the Token subfield in the STA Info field with AID11/RSID11 subfield equal to 2044 to the value of the Token subfield in the Trigger Poll frame whose partial TSF time is carried in the Ranging NDP Announcement frame. (#1888)
+Additionally, the RSTA shall set the Token subfield in the STA Info field with the AID11 subfield equal to 2044 to the same trigger poll counter value as the Token subfield in the TF Ranging Poll whose partial TSF time is carried in the Ranging NDP Announcement frame. (#1888, #3707)

-NOTE—An ISTA needs to adjust its TSF time to make sure the TSF[63:22] is same as RSTA’s TSF[63:22] when adjusting TSF[21:6].
-When receiving a Ranging NDP Announcement frame from a RSTA for TB ranging, an ISTA could use the partial TSF value in the received Ranging NDP Announcement frame to synchronize its TSF with the RSTA’s TSF in order to determine the start of subsequent TB based measurement service period: (#1888)
+NOTE—An ISTA that tries to synchronize to the RSTA’s TSF time will need to keep track of the difference between its local TSF[63:22] and the RSTA’s TSF[63:22] when updating the TSF[21:6].
+When receiving a partial TSF value in a Ranging NDP Announcement frame from the RSTA, to synchronize its TSF time with the RSTA’s TSF time in order to determine the start of a subsequent TB Ranging availability window: (#1888, #3711)

-If ISTA’s TSF[21:6] at the reception of Trigger Poll is larger than the received Partial TSF and TSF [21:6] – Partial TSF is more than 216-1, ISTA’s TSF [63:22] is increased by 1.
-If ISTA’s TSF [21:6] at the reception of Trigger Poll is less than Partial TSF and Partial TSF –TSF [21:6] is more than 216-1, ISTA’s TSF [63:22] is decreased by 1.
+The ISTA should check if its TSF[21:6] at the reception of TF Ranging Poll was larger than the received Partial TSF and the absolute difference is more than 216-1, then the ISTA should increase the RSTA’s tracked TSF [63:22] value by 1.
+If the ISTA’s TSF [21:6] at the reception of the TF Ranging Poll was less than the Partial TSF and the absolute difference is more than 216-1, the ISTA should decrease the RSTA’s tracked TSF [63:22] value by 1. (#3711)

-ISTA’s TSF[21:6] is set to the sum of the value of Partial TSF and the time between the reception of Trigger Poll and the reception of Ranging NDP Announcement in the same TB NDP ranging sequence.
-If the sum of the value of Partial TSF and the time between the reception of Trigger Poll and the reception of Ranging NDP Announcement in the same TB NDP ranging sequence is more than 222, ISTA’s TSF [63:22] is increased by 1.

 TGaz Editor: Change the first paragraphs of 11.
 22.6.4.3.4 on page 142 (line 36) as follows:

 The last phase of each polling/sounding/reporting triplet is the measurement reporting phase, which is transmitted a SIFS time after the measurement sounding phase (see Figure 11-36c).
 The measurement results shall be carried in LMR frames (see subclause 9.6.7.37 Location Measurement Report frame format).
 LMR frames shall carry measurement results from the RSTA to the ISTA, and if negotiated also from the ISTA to the RSTA (see Figure 11-36g).
-If the Range Reporting is performed in the context of a Secure Fine Timing Measurement Session, the corresponding LMR and FTM (See 11.22.6.5.1 Availability Window parameter modification) frames shall be transmitted using the Protected Dual of Public Action frames (See 9.6.10 Protected Dual of Public Action frames). (#2523, #2524) The feedback type of the ISTA2RSTA and RSTA2ISTA LMRs shall be either immediate (i.e., from the current availability window) or delayed (i.e., from the last availability window in which the ISTA responded to the TF Ranging Poll and the RSTA allocated resources to that ISTA during the measurement sounding phase).
+If the Range Reporting is performed in the context of a Secure Fine Timing Measurement Session, the corresponding LMR and FTM (See 11.22.6.5.1 Availability Window parameter modification) frames shall be transmitted using the Protected Dual of Public Action frames (See 9.6.10 Protected Dual of Public Action frames). (#2523, #2524) The feedback type of the ISTA2RSTA and RSTA2ISTA LMRs can (#3713) be either immediate (i.e., from the current availability window) or delayed (i.e., from the last availability window in which the ISTA responded to the TF Ranging Poll and the RSTA allocated resources to that ISTA during the measurement sounding phase).

 TGaz Editor: Change the third paragraphs of 11.
 22.6.4.3.4 on page 143 (line 7) as follows:

-Each LMR is a unicast frame.
-It is carried in Action No Ack frames (see 9.6.7.37) and are therefore neither acknowledged nor retransmitted.
+NOTE—LMR feedback is carried in Action No Ack frames (see 9.6.7.37) and is therefore neither acknowledged nor retransmitted.